vmware/burp-rest-api/README.md

 ## Getting Started

-1) Download the latest *burp-rest-api* JAR (e.g. `burp-rest-api-2.3.2.jar`) and the launcher `burp-rest-api.{sh,bat}` script from the [release page](https://github.com/vmware/burp-rest-api/releases)
+1) Download the latest *burp-rest-api* JAR (e.g. `burp-rest-api-2.3.2.jar`) from the [release page](https://github.com/vmware/burp-rest-api/releases)
-2) Place them within a directory having the **original** Burp Suite Professional JAR (e.g. *burpsuite_pro_v2025.6.3.jar*).
-Please note that the actual JAR filename doesn't matter since the launcher will include all JARs in the classpath

-**Important!!!** This is supposed to be the JAR downloaded from https://portswigger.net/burp/releases.
+2) Place them within a directory having the **original** Burp Suite Professional JAR (e.g. *burpsuite_pro_v2025.6.3.jar*). **Important:** This is supposed to be the standalone JAR downloaded from https://portswigger.net/burp/releases.
 You should NOT use the `burpsuite_pro.jar` from a local Burp Suite installation

-3) On Linux and Mac, mark the launcher as executable using `chmod +x burp-rest-api.sh`
-4) Bootstrap the system using either `./burp-rest-api.sh` or `./burp-rest-api.bat`, depending on the operating system
+3) On Java 21, run *burp-rest-api* using:

+On Linux, Mac `java --add-opens=java.desktop/javax.swing=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED -cp "burpsuite_pro.jar:burp-rest-api-2.3.2.jar" org.springframework.boot.loader.launch.JarLauncher`

+On Windows `java --add-opens=java.desktop/javax.swing=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED -cp "burpsuite_pro.jar;burp-rest-api-2.3.2.jar" org.springframework.boot.loader.launch.JarLauncher`

+**Important!!!**
+* Make sure to adjust the Burp Suite PRO and Burp Rest API JAR filenames
-**Important!!!** The standalone JAR for ARM64 doesn't seem to contain the Burp Browser, hence spidering and scanning won't work.
-We would highly recommend to run this software on x86.
+* The standalone Burp Suite PRO JAR for ARM64 doesn't seem to contain the Burp Browser, hence spidering and scanning won't work.
+We would highly recommend to run this software on x86

 ### Burp Suite Support and Limitations